 Trains

 Trains are in many ways similar to buses, though there are several notable differences.
-One difference is that train travel is generally more structured and more reliable from the accessibility point of view.
+One difference is that train travel is generally more structured and more reliable from an accessibility point of view.

 Techniques used on the bus can be useful to identify the stop where we want to get off.
 Since trains tend to have longer stops, it can be easier to identify the right one.